chocorho/aoc_visuals/README.md

-# Advent of Coode Visuals
+# Advent of Code Visuals

 A place to showcase programs that generate imagery associated with problems from Advent of Code 2021.